DataDog/integrations-core/nagios/README.md

 This check watches your Nagios server's logs and sends events to your Datadog event stream: track service flaps, host state changes, passive service checks, host and service downtimes, and more.
 The check can also send Nagios Perfdata as metrics to Datadog.

-* Watches your Nagios server's logs and sends events to your Datadog event stream.
-It emits eve

-The check emits events for service flaps, host state changes, passive service checks, host and service downtimes, and more.
-It can also send Nagios Perfdata to Datadog as metrics.

 ## Setup
 ### Installation